 Google shipped LiteRT-LM v0.10.1 on April 3, 2026 — one day after Gemma 4’s public release — with full Gemma 4 support, a rewritten developer CLI, and Qualcomm NPU acceleration.
-(LiteRT-LM Releases) Alongside it, Google made a quiet distribution decision that transforms an inference framework update into an infrastructure power move: MTP prediction heads are present in LiteRT-exported Gemma 4 weights and absent from the public HuggingFace release.
-(Gemma 4 Was Released Without MTP Data — FlowHunt) Teams evaluating edge AI face a concrete cost for staying framework-agnostic.
+(LiteRT-LM Releases) Alongside it, Google made a quiet distribution decision: MTP prediction heads were present in LiteRT-exported Gemma 4 weights and absent from the public HuggingFace release at launch.
+(Gemma 4 Was Released Without MTP Data — FlowHunt) Google corrected the omission on May 5, 2026, shipping standalone MTP drafter models for all four Gemma 4 variants under Apache 2.0, with Transformers, vLLM, SGLang, MLX, and Ollama all adding support on day one.
+(Accelerating Gemma 4: faster inference with multi-token prediction drafters — Google Blog) Teams deploying on llama.cpp still face that cost: the framework has an open feature request for Gemma 4 MTP drafter support and no implementation as of this writing.
+(Feature Request: support MTP drafters · llama.cpp #22747)

 What LiteRT-LM v0.10.1 Actually Ships